jaykv/clay/README.md

 1. Install the extension from the VSCode marketplace
 2. Open the command palette (Ctrl+Shift+P / Cmd+Shift+P)
-3. Run "Clay: Start Proxy Server" to start the proxy server
+3. Run "Clay: Start Proxy Server" to start the proxy server (includes MCP server by default)
 4. Run "Clay: Show Tracing Dashboard" to open the dashboard
-5. Run "Clay: Start MCP Server" to start the MCP server
+5. Alternatively, run "Clay: Start MCP Server" to start just the MCP server

 ## Usage